valmisson/gridi/docs/guide/installation.md

 # Installation

 Looking to quickly add Gridi to your project?
-Use npm or jsDelivr.
+Use npm or unpkg.

 **Install Gridi via npm**